 Pressure on a cracked tooth can cause irritation to the nerve inside of it, especially when microscopic movement occurs between the two fractured pieces.
 Once the pressure is relieved, the crack closes and causes sharp pain to the underlying pulp (nerve) tissues.
 Gradually, bacteria can seep in through the crack, causing discomfort even if you aren’t using the tooth.
 An abscess may also develop.

-Fortunately, The Root Canal Doctor can help you save your smile and treat chronic dental pain!
+Fortunately, The Root Canal Doctor in San Antonio, Texas can help you save your smile and treat chronic dental pain!

 The type of dental fracture you have will determine the method of treatment necessary to repair it.
-At The Root Canal Doctor, we frequently see the following types of tooth cracks:
+At The Root Canal Doctor, we frequently see the following types of tooth cracks in San Antonio, TX:

 Craze Lines — These are small, superficial cracks on the outermost layer of tooth enamel.
 They are solely aesthetic and do not cause functional damage.